love8587/prisma2-docs/data-modeling.md

          @attribute3
 ```

-### Block-level attributes
+### Block attributes

-Block-level attributes are marked by an `@@` prefix placed anywhere inside a block.
+Block attributes are marked by an `@@` prefix placed anywhere inside a block.
 You can have as many block attributes as you want and they may also span multiple lines:

 ```
 model \_ { @@attribute0